 The cause of Sleep Procrastination Syndrome is usually it’s a mixture of poor time management, internet addiction and FOMO (Fear of Missing Out).

 There’s also a type known as Revenge Bedtime Procrastination that’s based in reactance against authority of some kind.
-A person can spend their entire life unsconsciously taking revenge in this way for having been sent to bed early as a child or some other perceived injustice.
-This can continue regardless of whether they still live with their parents or if their parents are even still alive.
-It’s a futile rebellion that hurts only themselves.
+You can spend your entire life unconsciously taking revenge in this way for having been sent to bed early as a child or some other perceived injustice.
+This can continue regardless of whether you still live with your parents or if your parents are even still alive.
+It’s a futile rebellion that only hurts you.

 How to overcome sleep procrastination